-We are an interdisciplinary team using advanced electron and ion beam microscopes to image and manipulate matter down to the atomic scale, embracing advanced spectroscopic techniques to delve deeper into the chemical and electronic properties of our materials.
+We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 High-resolution TEM image showing triangular nanopores in monolayer hexagonal boron nitride fabricated using a combined ion and electron irradiation technique.